Propedeuse (first year) Archaeology obtained.

 Basic knowledge of (spatial) statistical techniques;

-Ability to understand and assess the subject literature;
+Understand and assess the subject literature;

 Ability to apply techniques in one’s own research;